 - Also use class 2 if patient is Class II Div 1, but this is a mandibular occlusal device.

 Class 3 night guard is also known as Michigan splint.

-A class 3 night guard had all excursions on canines.
+A class 3 night guard has all excursions on canines.
 However, I have seen prominent individuals showing Michigan splints with anterior guidance as well.

 - Use class 3 if patient has an AOB and leave space for the teeth to erupt.